-What if I told you it was easier than you thought?
-It really is, as long as you have some working fridge knowhow.
+What if I told you that it’s easier than you thought to fix a camper refrigerator?
+As long as you have some working fridge knowledge, you can do this easy RV repair.
 By following along with the guidelines in this post, you can troubleshoot and repair many common camper refrigerator issues.

 Camper refrigerators are not like your fridge back home.
 These will run on propane gas or electricity depending on the model.
 Sometimes it’s even both.
 That means the fridge will include a burner jet, also known as a pilot light.

 The pilot light is responsible for triggering the fridge burners.
-That said, sometimes this doesn’t happen.
+But sometimes this doesn’t happen.
 You may light the pilot light in the morning, only to return to the fridge in the afternoon and find it’s burned out.

 You repeat the process, relighting the pilot light, and yet it burns out again and again and again.
 Why though?